mim1q/DownloadCounter/README.md

 ## Can I use this for my own projects?

 Yes!
-Fork this repository and change the `mods.json` file to your liking.
+Fork this repository and change the `data/mods.json` file to your liking (feel free to customize other aspects or suggest changes through Issues!).
 Please remember to keep the `LICENSE` file in your fork, to comply with the MIT license.